Fresh Resources for Web Designers and Developers (June 2015)

 HTML Arrows

 This is a collection of special native Unicode symbols that you can embed in HTML and CSS.
 These characters include Arrows, Currency, and Punctuation.
-You will find that, sometimes, you don’t need font icon to display those characters.
+You will find that, sometimes, you don’t need font icons to display those characters.

 Flickity